Crime Syndicate of America

 Crisis on Earth-3 !

 Without other superbeings to test themselves against, the CSA became sloppy.
-But in 1964, Ultraman gained the power to see other dimensions.
+But in 1964, Ultraman gained the power to see other dimensionsOther realms of existence that are not our universe.
 He thus discovered the CSA’s heroic counterpart, the Justice League of America (JLA), on Earth-1.

 The CSA went on a Earth-1 crime spree, stealing many of the fine American dollars.
 The Justice League responded in one-on-one fights, and gained the upper hand.
 But Owlman and Power Ring had prepared a magical trick.
 It unexpectedly took the JLA to Earth-3.